London Academy Of Music And Dramatic Arts (LAMDA)

 What Qualifications Do You Need To Get Into LAMDA?

 The minimum entry age for LAMDA courses is 18, with the exception of the short courses Introduction to Drama School, Audition Technique and Introduction to Screen Acting, which have a minimum age of 16.

 What Is The London Academy Of Music And Dramatic Art Acceptance Rate?

-So it’s only natural to include drama school training as the first step to launching your acting career.
+It include drama school training as the first step to launching your acting career.
 However, getting into a reputable drama school like RADA, LAMDA or Guildhall is not easy and it takes a lot of smart planning, determination, hard work and some talent.